kuitos/axios-extensions/README.md

 ## Extension List
 *v3.x has a lot of api changes, if you are looking for v2.x doc, see [here](https://github.com/kuitos/axios-extensions/tree/v2.0.3)*

+*Not working with axios v0.19.0 as its custom config bug, See https://github.com/axios/axios/pull/2207.*

 * [cacheAdapterEnhancer](#cacheadapterenhancer) makes request cacheable
 * [throttleAdapterEnhancer](#throttleadapterenhancer) makes request throttled automatically